Oikonomou-Stylianos/Project_1/README.md

 Tests

 - Most test files were written post-implementation and are not structured in a quite readable manner.
 However, they do test their corresponding implementation to a good extend, checking most, if not all, edge cases and average cases, to an extent that makes us confident our implementation is fullproof as far as it is used to build this project.

+Main

+- The main.c file can also be viewed as a small testing unit, putting together everything implemented to support the project's demands.